 - 1. Conducting a thorough check on Providers when they become part of the Provider Network. - 2.
 Providing programs and educational items about general healthcare and specific diseases. - 3.
-Sending reminders to Members to get annual tests such as a physical exam, cervical cancer screening, breast cancer screening, and immunizations. - 4.
+Sending reminders to Members to get annual services such as a physical exam, cervical cancer screening, breast cancer screening, and flu shot. - 4.
 A Quality Improvement Committee which includes Network Providers to help us develop and monitor our program activities. - 5.
-Investigating any Member concerns regarding care received.
+Investigating any Member concerns regarding care or services received.

-If you have a concern about the care you received from your Network Provider or service provided by us, please contact the Member Services Department.
+If you have a concern about the care or services you received from your Network Provider or service provided by us, please contact the Member Services Department.